CopernicaMarketingSoftware/Documentation/SMTPeter/en/rest-dmarc.md

 If you call dmarc without any extra arguments (i.e. method 1), you receive an array with dates for which we possibly have DMARC reports for you.
-However, we advise you to use the [logfiles method](rest-logfiles) to see for which dates you have [DMARC log files](log-dmarc).
-The content in these DMARC logfiles gives you the information you need, like FROM and FOR, to get the DMARC reports.
+However, we advise you to use the [log files method](rest-logfiles) to see for which dates you have [DMARC log files](log-dmarc).
+The content in these DMARC log files gives you the information you need, like FROM and FOR, to get the DMARC reports.